Significant-Gravitas/AutoGPT/README.md

 It is potentially dangerous and may cause your AI to run forever or carry out actions you would not usually authorize.
 Use at your own risk.

-1. Run the `autogpt` python module in your terminal:
+1. Run the `multigpt` python module in your terminal:

 ```bash
 python -m autogpt --speak --continuous